- Immo Deprez

 The requirements imposed by the Flemish Government during renovations are regularly becoming stricter and more expensive.
 Requirements are being set for roof and wall insulation, carpentry, heating systems with costly technologies such as cogeneration (a true electricity guzzler!), ventilation, solar boilers, solar panels, and energy studies.
 These heavy investments are only partially offset by lower energy bills, subsidies (read higher taxes), and lower property taxes.
 Maintenance costs (pump replacements) and electricity costs for heat pumps and ventilation must also be considered.
 The renovation obligation, imposed by the Flemish Government, is the culprit here.
 Personally, I recommend that buyers take a pragmatic approach.
 Do what is necessary to bring the score in line with current requirements.
 The 2050 horizon is still far off, and the standards will likely change many times.
 With targeted interventions (roof insulation, double glazing, installation of some solar panels, a new condensing boiler), the score can usually be lowered enough to meet the current requirements.

 When the electricity market was liberalized, we were promised lower electricity prices.
 According to VREG, the price of electricity for an average household (3500 kWh/year with dual tariffs) increased by 33.51% between January 2015 and October 2020.
 According to VREG, the cheaper night tariff was abolished on July 1, 2022.
 The electricity bill consists of 28% network costs, 32% various charges (about thirteen in Flanders), 17% VAT, and 23% electricity (source CREG).
-Meanwhile, the federal government promises massive investments in gas-fired power plants, wind energy, and solar panels (read higher charges and/or taxes) and the closure of most nuclear power plants.
+Meanwhile, the federal government promises massive investments in gas-fired power plants, wind energy, and solar panels (read higher charges and/or taxes) , the closure of most nuclear power plants and huge investments in power lines.
 Combine this with the mandatory reduction of CO2 emissions imposed by the European government (with penalties or the purchase of emission rights abroad) and increased electricity consumption for charging electric vehicles, cogeneration, and ventilation.
 Scarcity, purchasing electricity from abroad (wind energy, nuclear, and lignite), and higher prices seem to be the logical result...

 The majority of the water bill consists of fees for water discharge and wastewater treatment, imposed by the Flemish Environmental Agency.
 Owners of rural homes are required to install a water purification system.